EpiphanySoft/oo/docs/Processors.md

  - [prototype](#_prototype)
  - [static](#_static)

-Each processor maps to a static method on the class the name of which is derived from the processor name.
+Each processor maps to a static method on the class.
+The name of this method is derived from the processor name:

-For example, the following code:

 ```javascript
     import { Widget, define } from '@epiphanysoft/oo';